Automorphisms of the Torelli complex and the complex of separating curves: Twisting elements of the Torelli group

 \section{Twisting elements of the Torelli group}

-Using the result on the automorphism groups of the Torelli complex and the complex of separating curves, we compute the commensurators of the Torelli group and the Johnson kernel.
-We first present a few facts on abelian subgroups of the Torelli group and an algebraic characterization of Dehn twists about separating curves and BP twists.
+Using the results obtained so far on automorphisms of the Torelli complex and the complex of separating curves, we compute the commensurators of the Torelli group and the Johnson kernel.
+We first present a few facts on abelian subgroups of the Torelli group and a characterization of Dehn twists about separating curves and of BP twists.